Bioconcentration: Regulatory uses

-Through the use of the PBT Profiler and using criteria set forth by the United States Environmental Protection Agency under the Toxic Substances Control Act (TSCA), a substance is considered to be not bioaccumulative if it has a BCF less than 1000, bioaccumulative if it has a BCF from 1000 to 5000 and very bioaccumulative if it has a BCF greater than 5,000.
+Through the use of the PBT Profiler and using criteria set forth by the United States Environmental Protection Agency under the Toxic Substances Control Act (TSCA), a substance is considered to be not bioaccumulative if it has a BCF less than 1000, bioaccumulative if it has a BCF from 1000 to 5000 and very bioaccumulative if it has a BCF greater than 5000.

 The thresholds under REACH are a BCF of > 2000 L/kg bzw. for the B and 5000 L/kg for vB criteria.
+A BCF of greater than 5000 in aquatic species is also the threshold for a persistent organic pollutant under the Stockholm Convention.

 Applications

 A bioconcentration factor greater than 1 is indicative of a hydrophobic or lipophilic chemical.
 It is an indicator of how probable a chemical is to bioaccumulate.
 These chemicals have high lipid affinities and will concentrate in tissues with high lipid content instead of in an aqueous environment like the cytosol.
 Models are used to predict chemical partitioning in the environment which in turn allows the prediction of the biological fate of lipophilic chemicals.